K-MYR/CodeReviews.Angular.CoffeeTracker/README.md

 This method uses **Aspire publish** to generate a Docker Compose setup.

 1. Ensure Docker is installed and running.
-2. Use the provided `.env` file to set environment-specific variables such as database credentials.
-3. Apply `docker-compose.override.yml` to override the generated Docker Compose configuration.
+2. From the `CoffeeTracker.K-MYR.AppHost` folder run `aspire publish -o <output-directory>`.
+3. Copy the provided `.env.example` to the output directory and rename it to .env.
+4. Copy the provided `docker-compose.override.example.yaml` to the output directory and rename it to `docker-compose.override.yaml`.
-4. Start the application with: `docker compose up`
+5. Navigate to the output directory and start the application with: `docker compose up`.

+Note: For demo purposes, all users are pre-seeded with email addresses in the format "user{0-20}@test.com" and the password "String!1".

 ## 🛠️ Planned Features